magneticio/vamp-demo/demos/04-particles/README.md

 For the release of this application we have defined the following release policy.

 - All the traffic is on the current version and non of the traffic on the new version for 30 seconds.
-- Only traffic for `user a` goes the new version, but all other traffic remains on the current version for 1 minute.
+- When a minor release, only traffic for `user a` goes the new version, but all other traffic remains on the current version for 1 minute.
-- Only traffic for `user a` and 50% of all the other traffic goes the new version of 1 minute.
+- Only 50% of all the other traffic goes the new version of 1 minute.
 - All traffic will go to the new version.

 Show the [Release Policy](policy-patch.json) and explain the policy.